carbon-language/carbon-lang/llvm/docs/LangRef.rst

 The '``bitcast``' instruction takes a value to cast, which must be a non-aggregate first class value, and a type to cast it to, which must also be a non-aggregate :ref:`first class <t_firstclass>` type.
 The bit sizes of ``value`` and the destination type, ``ty2``, must be identical.
-If the source type is a pointer, the destination type must also be a pointer.
+If the source type is a pointer, the destination type must also be a pointer of the same size.
 This instruction supports bitwise conversion of vectors to integers and to vectors of other types (as long as they have the same size).

 Semantics:
 """"""""""

 The '``bitcast``' instruction converts ``value`` to type ``ty2``.
 It is always a *no-op cast* because no bits change with this conversion.
 The conversion is done as if the ``value`` had been stored to memory and read back as type ``ty2``.
-Pointer (or vector of pointers) types may only be converted to other pointer (or vector of pointers) types with this instruction.
-To convert pointers to other types, use the :ref:`inttoptr <i_inttoptr>` or :ref:`ptrtoint <i_ptrtoint>` instructions first.
+Pointer (or vector of pointers) types may only be converted to other pointer (or vector of pointers) types with this instruction if the pointer sizes are equal.
+To convert pointers to other types, use the :ref:`inttoptr
+<i_inttoptr>` or :ref:`ptrtoint <i_ptrtoint>` instructions first.

 Example:
 """"""""